Species Introduction

 Q: How do I properly acclimatise Gold Leopard Sailfin Mollies to my aquarium?

-Acclimatising your Gold Leopard Sailfin Mollies is crucial to prevent shock.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise temperatures.
-After this, gradually introduce small amounts of aquarium water into the bag every 5 minutes for 30 minutes.
-This process helps your fish adjust to the new water parameters.
-Once acclimatised, gently net the mollies and release them into the tank, avoiding adding the bag water to your aquarium to maintain water quality.
+Acclimatisation is crucial for the health of your Gold Leopard Sailfin Mollies.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+Next, gradually introduce aquarium water into the bag, approximately one cup every 5-10 minutes, over a period of 30 minutes.
+This allows the fish to adjust to the new water chemistry.
+After this period, gently transfer the fish into the aquarium using a net, avoiding adding bag water to your tank.
+This process minimises stress and helps ensure a successful introduction.

 ✓ Expert Tip